-Early Childhood in the Philippines
+Early Childhood Education in the Philippines

-in the Philippines has gained national attention through the foundational research conducted through UNESCO and World Bank in connection with the World Conference on Education for All 1990 in Jomtien, Thailand.
-One of the key findings was a demonstration of lower rates in basic education among students with preschool education.
-From these studies grw the implementation of one-year kindergarten in the early 2000’s.
-Another outcome of these reports was the development of the Early Childhood Development Project designed to assist the government in operationalizing the National Early Childhood Educational Program.
-This program was designed to reduce child mortality, malnutrition, and primary school dropout rates
+Early Childhood Education in the Philippines has gained national attention through the foundational research conducted through UNESCO and World Bank in connection with the World Conference on Education for All 1990 in Jomtien, Thailand (Torralba, 2007).
+One of the key findings was a demonstration of lower dropout rates in basic education among students with a preschool education.
+From these studies grew the implementation of one-year kindergarten in the early 2000’s.
+Another outcome of these reports was the development of the Early Childhood Development Project designed to assist the government in operationalizing the National Early Childhood Educational Program (Asian Development Bank, 2004).
+This program was designed to reduce child mortality, malnutrition, and primary school dropout rates.

-Formal legislature followed, such as the 2011 Kindergarten Education Act, which enacted a government, regulated kindergarten program, and The Early Year Act of 2013, which defines the implementation and regulations of an institutionalized national system for Early Childhood Care Though privatized programs existed, some of which were even recognized and certified with the Department of Education, these were mostly available among the upper middle class and .
+Formal legislature followed, such as the 2011 Kindergarten Education Act, which enacted a government, regulated kindergarten program, and The Early Year Act of 2013, which defines the implementation and regulations of an institutionalized national system for Early Childhood Care (ECCD, 2013) Though privatized programs existed, some of which were even recognized and certified with the Department of Education, these were mostly available among the upper and middle class and not the urban poor.
 In recent years early childhood has become a priority.
 The Early Years Act serves as guideline for service providers.
-It also serves to define Early Childhood Care and Development (ECCD) ystem as a range of health, nutrition, early education, and social programs that provide for the basic holistic needs of young children ages 0-4(ECCD definessurvival rates by improving health and nutritionhance the physical-motor, social-emotional, cognitive, language, psychological and spiritual development of young childrencilitat smooth transitions from care and education provided at home to community or school-based settings such as kindergartenhool learning readinessThe remaining objectives center system development in the areas of quality, standardized care early, and identification of special needs.
-It addresses employment opportunities for teachers, affirming role of parents and communities, and capacity for care providers.
+It also serves to define the Early Childhood Care and Development (ECCD) System as a range of health, nutrition, early education, and social programs that provide for the basic holistic needs of young children ages 0-4.(ECCD, 2013)

+The Early Years Act defines eleven objectives, focused on the two areas of child-based education and goals for implementation.
+In regards to the child-based education, the act seeks to improve survival rates by improving health and nutrition, as well as enhance the physical-motor, social-emotional, cognitive, language, psychological and spiritual development of young children.
+It also desires to help facilitate smooth transitions from care and education provided at home to community or school-based settings such as kindergarten, and help with school learning readiness.

+The remaining objectives center on system development in the areas of quality, standardized care early, and identification of special needs.
+It addresses employment opportunities for teachers, affirming roles of parents and communities, and building capacity for care providers.

-It is evident that global development priorities have increased the role of the government in standardizing provision, however the Early Year Act still acknowledges the vital role of private provision in responding to the increasing need for care.
-Concerns of both availability, and quality are continual concerns regarding ECE development on a national level.
+It is evident that global development priorities have increased the role of the government in standardizing provision of ECE, however the Early Year Act still acknowledges the vital role of private provision in responding to the increasing need for care.
+Concerns of both availability, and quality, are continual concerns regarding ECE development on a national level.

 Global Arts Education

-In November of 1999 UNESCO also launched an International Appeal for the promotion of Arts Education, which has been carried out by the Culture and Education sector, and was launched in connection with the much larger world forum on “Education for All”.
+In 1996, a report entitled “Learning – a Treasure Within, from the International Commission on Education for the Twenty-First Century” headed by Jacques Delors recognized a need to reform and reinforce education systems particularly in the developing world (Iwai, 2002).
+In November of 1999, UNESCO also launched an International Appeal for the promotion of Arts Education, which has been carried out by the Culture and Education sector, and was launched in connection with the much larger world forum on “Education for All”.

-outcome of the conference has been the organization of regional conferences on Arts education to exchange information among local exports and develop pedagogical approaches.
+Another outcome of the conference has been the organization of regional conferences on Arts education to exchange information among local exports and develop pedagogical approaches.